sleirsgoevy/bad_hoist/README.md

 ## Supported firmwares

-This exploit has been tested and proven to be working on FW 6.51.
-This should work up to 6.72 with minor changes, however various offsets need to be adjusted.
+This exploit has been tested and proven to be working on FW 6.51. ~~This should work up to 6.72 with minor changes, however various offsets need to be adjusted~~ 6.72 confirmed to be working.

 ## ROP compiler setup